Contrast-Security-OSS/docs/content/admin/teamserver/faq/ConfigureAdministratorDashboard.md

 <!--
 title: "The Administrator's Dashboard"
-description: "The Administrator's Dashboard can be a little intimidating at first, especially for new Administrators.
-Understanding the components on this dashboard can aid administrators in understanding scaling and performance issues as well as helping to troubleshoot user problems and get the most out of your Enterprise Deployment."
+description: "Explanation of Administrator tools"
 tags: "EOP SuperAdmin System Messages Monitoring"
 -->

+The tools described below are designed to aid administrators in understanding scaling and performance issues, as well as to help troubleshoot user problems and get the most out of Enterprise Deployment.

 ## System Messages
 As Contrast becomes an integral part of your development lifecycle, it may become necessary to let users know when things like scheduled downtime will occur, or to let them know that an update has been applied and therefore agents should be updated to the latest version.
 System Messages provide this functionality to Administrators.